Key Findings

 Regional Patterns

-Canada experienced the steepest decline (-31.5 pts), while Germany and India demonstrated remarkable stability.
+Australia experienced the steepest decline (-35.8 pts), followed by Brazil (-25.7 pts) and the United States (-23.2 pts), while India (-5.1 pts) and Italy (-11 pts) demonstrated remarkable stability.
 These patterns suggest that initial enthusiasm may give way to more nuanced perspectives as implementation challenges become apparent.

 Disciplinary Comparison